Battle of Saraswati: Organization

-The Battle
+The battle

 According to Isami, the Khokhar vanguard of Tughluq's army launched a severe attack on the Delhi army, forcing its vanguard to flee to the centre.
-An arrow shot the horse of Qutlugh, the leader of the Delhi army's vanguard, and he fell down.
+An arrow shot the horse of Qutlugh, the leader of the Delhi army's vanguard, and he fell.
 When the Khokhar soldiers surrounded him, he shouted that he was a major officer and should be taken to Tughluq.
 However, the Khokhars ignored him and beheaded him.

 Khan-i Khanan, who held the formal charge of the Delhi army, had little experience in leading an army, and decided to flee when he saw his vanguard retreating towards him.
 The Khokhar chief Gul Chandra aggressively charged at the Delhi army's centre, and killed the person who bore the Khan-i Khanans royal parasol (chatr).
 He later brought the parasol to Tughluq, and placed it over Tughluq's head.

 Khan-i Khanan fled the battlefield along with Yusuf Khan, Shaista Khan, and Qadr Khan.
 The Baradus do not appear to have engaged in fighting either.

 Aftermath

-Tughluq forgave the Muslim captives from the Delhi army, and provided good treatment for the wounded high-ranked captive Malik Tamar.
+Tughluq forgave the Muslim captives from the Delhi army and provided good treatment for the wounded high-ranked captive Malik Tamar.
 He oversaw the collection of the spoils from the Delhi army, re-arranged his army, and then marched towards Delhi.
 He defeated Khusrau Khan's army at the Battle of Lahrawat: Khusrau Khan was later captured and executed, and Tughluq became the new Sultan of Delhi.